Wisconsin

 Removal of Fallen Leaves Can Improve Urban Water Quality

-The timely removal of leaf litter can reduce harmful phosphorus concentrations in stormwater by over 80 percent in Madison, Wisconsin.
+[ad_1] The timely removal of leaf litter can reduce harmful phosphorus concentrations in stormwater by over 80 percent in Madison, Wisconsin.
 (USGS) The timely removal of leaf litter can reduce harmful phosphorus concentrations in stormwater by over 80 percent in Madison, Wisconsin, according to a recent U.S. Geological Survey study.
-Autumn leaf litter contributes a significant …
+Autumn leaf litter contributes a …

 Read moreRemoval of Fallen Leaves Can Improve Urban Water Quality